 George J. Salem, PhD

-Dr. Salem is an Associate Professor in the Department of Biokinesiology and Physical Therapy and Co-Director of the Musculoskeletal Biomechanics Research Laboratory (MBRL).
+Dr. Salem is an Associate Professor in the Division of Biokinesiology and Physical Therapy, Co-Director of the Musculoskeletal Biomechanics Research Laboratory (MBRL), and Director of the Institute for Senior Golf Science www.pt.usc.edu/golfscience .
 Within MBRL, he directs the Exercise and Aging Biomechanics research program.
 This program recognizes the growing importance of exercise and activity interventions in improving health and life-quality across the lifespan.
-Investigations are designed to: 1) quantify the musculoskeletal loading and neuromuscular recruitment patterns associated with functional activities and exercise; 2) examine the influence of exercise prescription on muscle dynamics, tissue adaptation, neural control, and physical performance; and 3) examine the feasibility, efficacy, and mechanisms-of-action associated with the integration of complementary and alternative modalities (CAM) (e.g. yoga, meditation, guided imagery) with traditional rehabilitation therapy.
+Investigations are designed to: 1) quantify the musculoskeletal loading and neuromuscular recruitment patterns associated with functional activities and exercise (e.g. golf); 2) examine the influence of exercise prescription on muscle dynamics, tissue adaptation, neural control, physical performance, brain function, and ultimately life quality; and 3) examine the feasibility, efficacy, and mechanisms-of-action associated with the integration of complementary and alternative modalities (CAM), such as yoga, meditation, and guided imagery, with traditional rehabilitation therapy.
 Study participants include children, younger & older adults, elite athletes, and patients with neurological disease.

 - University of California, Los Angeles -Department of Kinesiology, Ph.D.
 Biomechanics 1991